 Planning Magazine says studies have shown that parklets help boost retail and pedestrian activity.
 They typically are established next to places that sell food and drink, and are hosted and maintained by those businesses.
 Nationally, just a quarter of parklets are developed in collaboration with a local nonprofit like the Rosslyn BID.
 Although it will be in front of a restaurant, the Rosslyn parklet will be a public space that anyone can enjoy.

-"It's great that Rosslyn has brought parklets to Arlington," says Douglas Plowman, the Rosslyn BID's urban planning and design manager.
+"It's great that Rosslyn has brought parklets to Arlington," says Douglas Plowman, the former Rosslyn BID urban planning and design manager.
 "The parklet has been a great additional public gathering space in the core of Rosslyn."

-On September 21, PARK(ing) Day, visitors to Rosslyn should drop by the Rosslyn Parklet from 12-1 p.m. to share feedback on the parklet with members of the Rosslyn BID team.
-We'll be giving away free pop sockets for your cell phones as a way to say "thank you."
+On September 21, 2018, which was PARK(ing) Day, visitors to Rosslyn dropped by the Rosslyn Parklet to share feedback with members of the Rosslyn BID team.
+We gave away free pop sockets for your cell phones as a way to say "thank you."